chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 chef-run 'winrm://my_user:c0mplexP@ssword#!@host:5986' directory /tmp/foo
 ```

-WinRM connections only support password authentication.
-It will not read default information from the SSH config so all connection information must be specified on the command line.
-The port only needs to be specified if the target machine has it set to a non-default port (5986).
+WinRM connections only support password authentication and does not read default information from the SSH configuration.
+When using WinRM, specify all connection information on the command line.
+Only specify the connection port if be specified if the target machine uses a non-default port (default:5986).

 `chef-run` over winrm does not support certificate authentication.
 It also does not support connecting over HTTPS.